Web-Development-Environments-2022/314978198_206934978/README.md

 * *large = 5 points*

 You earn 50 points if you eat the moving money bag.
 Bad news!
-You lose a 1 life and 10 points if a monster caught the pacman!
+You lose a 1 life if a monster caught the pacman!

 When the games end?
 * Win: The time is up and the score is above 100 points.